National and International Opportunities

-Pepperdine's London Program offers an International Externship Program in both the Summer and Fall Programs.
+Pepperdine's London Program offers an International Externship Program in the Fall Program.
 Students who have participated in the international externship have found the experience to be an invaluable part of their law school career.
-In addition to enhancing their resume, students have profited from gaining first hand experience in law firms and benefited from the mentoring that the externship sponsors provide.
+In addition to enhancing their resume, students have profited from gaining first hand experience in law firms and benefited from the mentoring that the extersnhip sponsors provide.

 What is an Externship?

 An externship is an unpaid work placement with a barrister, solicitor, U.S. law firm or international organization.
 Work must be supervised by a lawyer.
-In order to gain credit you will need to:
+In order to receive the appropriate credits you will need to:

-- Complete 60 hours of unpaid work for one unit, or 120 hours of unpaid work for two units.
-Note that London requires more hours than Malibu because London includes court visits, lectures and tours.
+- Complete 52.5 hours of unpaid work for one unit, or 105 hours of unpaid work for two units and so forth.

-- Receive a positive evaluation from your clinical sponsor
+- Receive a positive evaluation from your externship sponsor

 - Return all required evaluation forms to the office